EmiliaThorsen/c-TUI-framework/README.md

 ## usage
 Should be easy egnouth to understand the structure from my comments in the .h file

-Define the theme you want and the keystrokes you want with pointers to functions in your project.
+Define the theme you want with the theme struct define the keystrokes you want with the keystrokes struct containing keystroke strucs with pointers to functions in your project or nested keystrokes.

-then in your main loop, poll keystrokes with the updateTUIKeystrokes function, update screen size with that function, use the getters to define a layout in the TUIStruct and render it all with renderTUI.
+then in your main loop, poll keystrokes with the updateTUIKeystrokes function, update screen size with the updateScreenSize function, use the size getters to define a layout in the TUIStruct with tabs and content/splits and render it all with renderTUI that calls your defined window rendering functions.

-(pssst the main.c file is testing code, but you can look in there for "examples" of how to do stuff, tho I will warn its crude...)
+(pssst the main.c file is testing code, but you can look in there for "examples" of how to do stuff, tho I will warn it's not the best example code...)